vinceimbat/vinceimbat/content/literature/designing your life - burnett and evans.md

 The only response to a gravity problem is acceptance.
 And this is where all good designers begin.
 This is the “You Are Here” or “Accept” phase of design thinking.
 Acceptance.

+Gravity problems aren’t actually problems.
+They’re circumstances that you can do nothing to change.
+There is no solution to a gravity problem—only acceptance and redirection.

 ***

 ## Health